RefPerSys/RefPerSys/README.md

 to some other Linux 64 bits system.
 Don't even think of running that on non-Linux systems, unless you provide patches for that.
 And we need a 64 bits processor.
-If you can give us `ssh` access to non x86-64 sixty-four bits machines (multi-core, at least 32Gbytes of RAM, at least 128Gbytes of disk space) please contact us.
+If you can give us `ssh` access to non x86-64 sixty-four bits Linux machines (multi-core, at least 32Gbytes of RAM, at least 128Gbytes of disk space, with [GCC](https://gcc.gnu.org/) installed for C and C++) please contact us.

 We have multi-threading in mind, but in some limited way.
 We think of a pool of a few dozen Pthreads at most (but not of a thousand